Jason-Duffy/AVRly/getting-started/README.md

 # Configuring the Makefile

 Download the [source](./source) folder in this repository and open up the Makefile.
-The following variables need to be edited for your setup:
+The following variables need to be edited for your setup.

+## MCU, Programmer and Directory variables

 ### MCU